People never ask IF you want kids, but instead when you'll have them

 >>> Check out; I don't want to breastfeed.

-Not wanting a family doesn't make you bitter, but considerate
+Not wanting a family is a considerate decision

 In fact, it would be good to understand that the word woman is not synonymous with mom.
 In fact, women can be happy and blossom without becoming a parent and vice versa.
 Not having a family is a personal choice that every woman should be able to make, so on that note, let’s decide to leave all of these ladies alone!